go-skynet/localai-website/content/features/openai-functions.md

 To learn more about OpenAI functions, see the [OpenAI API blog post](https://openai.com/blog/function-calling-and-other-api-updates).

-{{% notice note %}}
-This feature is compatible only with the `llama-grammar` backend.
-A separate backend was created to track a specific `llama.cpp` branch as it depends on https://github.com/ggerganov/llama.cpp/pull/1773 which currently has not been merged yet.
-Once it will be merged it will be available in the `llama` backend.
-{{% /notice %}}

 ## Setup

 Specify the `llama-grammar` backend in the model YAML configuration file: